The best hotels in Bangui

 The area has a reputation that puts some visitors off, but during daytime hours it's actually a fascinating place to be.
 You're close to the Kilometre 5 Market, which is one of the best places in the city to understand daily life in Bangui.
 Stay aware, keep valuables secure, and you'll be fine. the hotel itself has good security.

-Bangui's best neighborhoods
+Bangui's best hotel regions

 Centre-Ville is where you want to be for access, security, and convenience.
 If you're on a tighter budget, Boy-Rabe and Fatima are worth a look. but don't expect the same infrastructure.